 Which one should I buy?

-We wouldn’t steer you away from any engine, and while both manuals and autos are good, most buyers want the latter.
-As a result, if you buy a manual XE you may have trouble selling it on later – and the petrol engine wasn’t offered with a manual in any case.
+We wouldn’t steer you away from any of the engines, and while both manual and automatic transmissions are decent, most buyers want the latter; if you buy a manual XE, you might have trouble selling it on.

 What to look for

-Poor panel alignment is surprisingly common, especially where bonnet meets headlights and front panel.
+Poor panel alignment is surprisingly common with early XEs, especially where the bonnet lines up with the lights and front panel.

-The XE has been recalled six times.
-The first was over problems with fuel leaks, the engine stalling and lost brake servo assistance.
-Seatbelt pre-tensioner failures led to the second and third recalls in May and December 2016.
-Fuel leaks brought the fourth and fifth in February and May 2017, while the most recent recall in October 2017 regarded possible instrument cluster failures.
+The XE has been recalled 10 times.
+The first (in March 2016) was because of problems with fuel leaks, the engine stalling and brake servo assistance being lost.
+Failure of the seatbelt pre-tensioner led to the second and third recalls in May and December 2016.
+Fuel leaks were behind the fourth and fifth campaigns in February and May 2017, while the sixth recall in October 2017 was due to the possibility of instrument cluster failures.